I-Am-Jakoby/PowerShell-for-Hackers/Functions/Discord-Upload.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ### [Syntax]
 ```
-UploadFile-Discord -file "file.txt" -text "this is a text file"
+Upload-Discord -file "file.txt" -text "this is a text file"

 or

-UploadFile-Discord -file "image.jpg" -text "this is an iamge"
+Upload-Discord -file "image.jpg" -text "this is an iamge"
 ```